MozScout/scout-xcode/README.md

 AWS_REGION=us-east-1  // Use the same region as the scout-ua server OPUS_BIT_RATE=24000
-POLLY_S3_BUCKET=      // Must match the POLLY_S3_BUCKET value used by the scout-ua server SQS_QUEUE=            // The full URL of an SQS message queue SQS_DLQ_ARN=          // The arn (*not* URL) of a second FIFO queue to serve as the dead letter queue
+POLLY_S3_BUCKET=      // Must match the POLLY_S3_BUCKET value used by the scout-ua server SQS_QUEUE=            // The full URL of the SQS FIFO message queue where scout-ua sends transcode requests SQS_FAILURE_QUEUE     // Full URL of an SQS FIFO queue where failed messages will be stored for later review
-                      // for messages that cannot be processed correctly.
-Must be the same type (FIFO)
-                      // and located in same region as the primary SQS queue
 ```